Posted in The Berkshire Eagle, Friday, July 19, 2019 5:15 pm

 — To improve recruitment and retention of nurse practitioners in community health settings, another pending bill would double the number of nurse practitioner post-graduate residency training spots at community health centers throughout the state.

-Thankfully, physicians are no longer the sole providers of primary care: nurse practitioners and physician assistants have joined physicians on the front lines of patient care.
+Thankfully, physicians are no longer the sole Clinicians of primary care: nurse practitioners and physician assistants have joined physicians on the front lines of patient care.
 The American Association of Nurse Practitioners (AANP) counts approximately 270,000 licensed nurse practitioners in the U.S; federal projections have forecasted a 93 percent increase in the number of full-time equivalent NPs between 2013 and 2025.

 Meanwhile, we are grateful for increased awareness and education about our physician supply and other healthcare issues in our community.
 We look forward to being a helpful resource in your future reporting on our region’s healthcare issues.